ys7yoo/PiTutorial/README.md

   * https://github.com/zhangshuo951227/raspberry-pi/wiki (updated for Jessie)
   * 2017 Summer Short Course

-# Module 0.
+# Module 1.
 Intro
+## Pre-lab Questions
 Q. What is Raspberry Pi?
 Q. What is it good for?
+Q. What do you want to make using Raspberry Pi?

-# Module 1.
-Installation!
+## Installation!
 * https://learn.adafruit.com/adafruit-raspberry-pi-lesson-1-preparing-and-sd-card-for-your-raspberry-pi
 * https://learn.adafruit.com/adafruits-raspberry-pi-lesson-2-first-time-configuration
 * https://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup

+## Play with RPI

+## Module 2.
+Python crash course